-A general, albeit controversial, hypothesis is that parasite transmission will go up with increasing temperature While it’s nearly impossible to measure this in the ocean directly, a trip through can give how some parasites respond to warming
+A general, albeit controversial, hypothesis is that parasite transmission will go up with increasing temperature.
+Warmer waters might speed transmission rates – the transfer of parasites from one host to another – and expand the amount of time that the oceans are warm enough for parasite transmission, which is often seasonal.
+While it’s nearly impossible to measure this rate in the ocean directly, a trip through geologic time can give a sense of how some parasites might respond to global warming.
+Fossils of some common hosts, like mollusks, show signs of past parasitism, and can help us understand how well parasites have fared during natural warm spells of the earth’s past.

+Take the trematode, for example.
 Trematodes, or flukes, are flatworm parasites that live an exceedingly complex life.
-Flukes need at least two hosts to complete their lifecycleasexual reproduction occur in a mollusk sexual reproduction in a vertebrate A 9,600 year record of indicates that parasite transmission spikes during the course of sea-level rise associated with a warming climate. laboratory studies are not the only type of flatworms predicted to warmer waters , for example, the mind-bending avian tapeworm, Schistocephalus solidus.
-Before being gobbled up by birds, S. solidus replicates in the bird’s prey, the threespine stickleback.
+Flukes need at least two hosts to complete their lifecycle, with asexual reproduction occurring in a mollusk host - like a snail - and sexual reproduction occurring in a vertebrate host - like a human.
+To get inside a vertebrate, free-swimming larvae that emerge from the mollusk either penetrate the vertebrate’s skin directly, or, often, infect a second intermediate host – like a fish - which is subsequently consumed by the final vertebrate host.
+There are thousands of flukes on an endless circular path of life in the ocean, and a group of scientists recently showed that they may just like it hot A 9,600 year record of flukes from the last 10,000 years indicates that parasite transmission spikes during the course of the sea-level rise associated with a warming climate.
+Another group of scientists backed up this finding using laboratory studies showing that the production of larval fluke in mollusks booms when subject to environments manipulated to create heat wave conditions like those anticipated in the future.

+Flukes are not the only type of flatworms predicted to benefit from warmer waters.
+Consider, for example, the mind-bending avian tapeworm, Schistocephalus solidus, with a transmission strategy sophisticated enough to challenge any parasite ick-factor with awe.
+Before being gobbled up by birds, S. solidus replicates in the bird’s prey, a fish called the threespine stickleback.
 Not only does S. solidus grow faster in warmer water, but it manipulates its zombie-like host to seek out warmer water.
-The parasitized stickleback’s behavior gets even , on the surface of the water easy prey for the tapeworm’s final bird host.
+The parasitized stickleback’s behavior gets even weirder, and it starts to spend more time on the surface of the water, where it becomes easy prey for the tapeworm’s final bird host.
+Thus, warmer water increases the rate of tapeworm replication and transmission between their fish hosts and their bird hosts.